-Melanie was the Administrator for the Code Oversight Committee and Secretary/Treasurer of the Value Added Property Information Brokers Association for most of the year.
+Melanie O'Sullivan was the Administrator for the Code Oversight Committee and Secretary/Treasurer of the Value Added Property Information Brokers Association for most of the year.
 Her role included administering the Code of Conduct website, contributing to the management of complaints, assisting with quality assurance and the management of external relationships.

-Currently, Melanie holds the positions of Corporate Counsel, and Assistant Privacy Officer at CoreLogic.
-She has worked in the legal industry for over 5 years, but initially trained and worked as an IT Professional, meaning her specialty lies where the law and technology intersect.
+Currently, Melanie holds the position of Corporate Counsel, and was also Assistant Privacy Officer at CoreLogic until August 2019.
+She has worked in the legal industry for over 7 years, but initially trained and worked as an IT Professional, meaning her specialty lies where the law and technology intersect.